Methodology notePPPNYield

 Aggregation

-Fleet-level and operator-level PPPN represents the average across all tracked sailings, weighted equally.
-We don't weight by cabin inventory since we track prices, not remaining capacity.
+Fleet-level and operator-level PPPN is the average across all tracked sailings, weighted equally.
+We don't weight by cabin inventory because we track prices, not remaining capacity.

 Investment Applications